-The North of England’s longest running literature festival is back this autumn – with more events on campus or featuring staff from the University than ever before.
+The North of England’s longest running literature festival begins today – with more events on campus or featuring staff from the University than ever before.

-The Ilkley Literature Festival has announced its stellar line-up for this years event, which runs from 28 September until 14 October and comprises 240 events across 15 venues.
+The Ilkley Literature Festival has a stellar line-up for this year’s event, which runs until 14 October and comprises 240 events across 15 venues.

 Food, fiction and cricket

 Other familiar names taking to the stage as part of the festival include Alan Bennett, Mary Portas, Great British Bake Off winner Nadiya Hussain and fellow food writers Jack Monroe and Ruby Tandoh.

 Cricketing ace Moeen Ali will talk about his life and career as one of England’s best all-rounders, while bestselling novelist Kate Mosse will talk about her latest historical epic.

 Fiona Mozley, whose debut novel was longlisted for the Booker Prize, joins Costa First Novel winner Andrew Michael Hurley for a discussion of ‘Northern ɢothic’.